What’s the difference between a plumber & heating engineer?

 It’s easy to get confused between the two.
 Many people assume that a faulty appliance with pipes running from it will need a plumber, but that isn’t always the case.
 Although the work of plumbers and heating engineers can overlap, they are two very different professions.

 As we will cover below, the two trades have separate core skill sets.
 There are also specific disciplines within each industry.
 As such, you want to make sure that when you have a problem you call out the best person for the job.
-If you need a brand new boiler, you will need a heating engineer.
+If you need a replacement gas boiler, you will need a heating engineer.

 In this guide, we’ll clear up which tradesperson you need, what activities they carry out, and why it is important to choose the right one.
 If you simply want to know how much a new boiler cost, then you can get a boiler quote now which will include the installation by someone more than qualified.

 Remember if you need to bleed your radiators, you don’t need a Gas Safe registered engineer.